cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ![trusted](/doc-images/2trustednetworkscreen.png)

-You can access the Trusted Network screen from:
+You can access the Trusted Network screen by clicking the Trusted Network icon:

 ![Trusted Network Button](/doc-images/button-trustednetwork.png)